elo33011/netascode_campus_design/design.md

 This is a sample network design to demonstrate how an automation native network design should look like.
 Automation native is a design approach which incorporates the elements required by network automation into design process.
 These elements are: Determinsitic Topology, Abstraction, Machine-Friendly interfaces & structured data, Unique source of truth, Declarative state and Streaming Telemetry.

 Key takeaways:
-- Data model first, every content is generated from data models written in yaml
+- Data model first, design content is generated from vaarious data models in yaml.
-- In this example, data model has already included the values.
-In real world, this is further broken down to a JSON schema (data model without value).
-Use Netbox to marry the schema and value together becoming the data model we see here.
-- Generated contents includes diagram, racking and stacking plan, cable patching matrix, device baseline configurations and design specific configurations, automated test plan
+- Generated contents includes diagrams, cable patching matrix, design specific templates (And device template which is not part of this design), playbooks
-- Diagram -> Render from data model to svg format (xml)
-- Racking and cable patching matrix -> Render from physical data model to table (md)
-- Device baseline configuration -> Render from platform data model, Network source of truth, platform specific Jinj2 template, deploy using Ansible
-- Design specific configuration -> Render from physical topology data model, logical data model, deploy using Ansible
-- Access Switch endpoint facing interface configuration -> Render from the end-point service data model, deploy using Ansible
-- The deployment from the initial stage for SoT to end state of config deployed can be managed as workflow using workflow engine to join tie the task together.
-There will be 2 workflows: one for the build and another for the endpoint services provisioning/deprovisioning.
+- Data model is constructed from various schema by merging the values obtained from source of truth (i.e Source of truth integration is not captured in this example)
+- Design is validated by comparing the config output with the data model.

 <div style="display: flex; gap: 20px;">
   <div style="flex: 1;">